syncthing/docs/users/faq-parts/troubleshooting.rst

 The web GUI contains a ``Recent Changes`` button under the device list which displays changes since the last (re)start of Syncthing.
-With the ``--audit`` option you can enable a persistent, detailed log of changes and most activities, which contains a ``JSON`` formatted  sequence of events in the ``~/.local/state/syncthing/audit-_date_-_time_.log`` file.
+With the ``--audit`` option you can enable a persistent, detailed log of changes and most activities, which contains a JSON-formatted sequence of events in the ``~/.local/state/syncthing/audit-_date_-_time_.log`` file.

 Does the audit log contain every change?